pydata/xarray/doc/internals.rst

 Adding a new backend for read support to Xarray is easy, and you don't need to integrate your code in Xarray.
 All you need to do is to:

-- Implement a function that returns an instance :py:class:``Dataset``
+- Create a class that inherits from BackendEntrypoint

-- Create a `BackendEntrypoint`` instance with your function as input.
+- Implement the method ``open_dataset`` that returns an instance :py:class:``Dataset``

-- Declare such instance as external plugin in your setup.py.
+- Declare such class as an external plugin in your setup.py.

-``BackendEntrypoint` class is the main interface with Xarray, it's a container of attributes and functions to be implemented by the backend:
+Your ``BackendEntrypoint` sub-class is the main interface with Xarray, and it should implement the following attributes and functions:

 - ``open_dataset``
 - [``open_dataset_parameters``]